pdorobisz/temperature-monitor/README.md

 Temperature monitor is a Play application and can be run locally with following command: `sbt run`.

-There's `docker-compose.yml` file provided to run local instance of InfluxDB for testing.
-Use following command to run it:
+There's `docker-compose.yml` file provided to run local instances of Grafana and InfluxDB for testing.
+Use following command to run them:

 `docker-compose up`

 You can also completely disable InfluxDB integration by setting `app.influxDb.enable` property to `false`.
+Grafana integration can be disabled by setting `app.grafana.enable` property to `false`.

 To mock sensor provide script simulating sensor reading with `app.sensor.command` property.
 Such command should print single line to stdout: